miguelati/apigee-edge-cli/README.md

 ### A note about defaults

-For the sake of convenience, `cbcluster` includes some sensible defaults and the defaults (for e.g. bucket creation) which you will find in the Couchbase Server web console user interface:
+For the sake of convenience, `apigee-edge-cli` includes some sensible defaults and the defaults (for e.g. live.validation) which you will find in the 'settings' command:

 | Default setting        | Value           | Notes                       |
 | ---------------------- | --------------- | ----------------------------|